snarfed/bridgy/README.md

 ```

-You need to be logged into Instagram in your browser.
-The extension doesn't have a UI, but you can see what it's doing on your Bridgy user page, eg <code>brid.gy/instagram/[username]</code>.
-Note that it doesn't work with [Firefox's Facebook Container tabs](https://github.com/mozilla/contain-facebook) add-on.
-If you have that enabled, you'll need to disable it to use Bridgy's browser extension.

 Browser extension: logs in the JavaScript console
 ---
 If you're working on the browser extension, or [you're sending in a bug report for it,](https://github.com/snarfed/bridgy/issues), its JavaScript console logs are invaluable for debugging.
 Here's how to get them in Firefox:

-Thanks for trying!
-And for offering to send logs, those would definitely be helpful.
-Here's how to get them:
 1. Open `about:debugging`
 2. Click _This Firefox_ on the left
 3. Scroll down to Bridgy